White Paper

 10. DiscountThe headline rate, negotiated lastAfter every structural term is set

 The order matters.
 If you spend your position on the headline discount first, you have nothing left to trade for the overage cap, the rollover, and the price hold, which are worth more across three years than a few extra points on the rate.
+An account team that has already booked your discount concession has no incentive to fund the protections afterward.

-The 120-day commit preparation timeline
+3. The 120 day commit preparation timeline

 Days before signingWhat to doWhy